vineethkumarv/sv-wiki/Control-Flow.md

 ### 4. while

-In this loop , first condition is checked , if it is true and the statements inside the while loop will execute until the condition become false .
+In this loop, the first condition is checked, if it is true and the statements inside the while loop will execute until the condition become false.

 **Syntax** -
 `               while(condition)begin              `
                `Statements;  `
                `end  `
-Below example will give the idea about the working of the while loop.
+The below example will give an idea about the working of the while loop.

 **lab link** -
 https://github.com/muneeb-mbytes/SystemVerilog_Course/blob/b7_Team_SiliconCrew/loops/while/while_code.sv